CHEM: Estimating and Understanding Hallucinations in Deep Learning for Image Processing: Experiments

-\cvprsubsection{Dataset, training setting, and evaluation} \textbf{CANDELS dataset:} This study is based on images from the Cosmic Assembly Near-IR Deep Extragalactic Legacy Survey (CANDELS) \cite{grogin_candels_2011,koekemoer_candels_2011}.
-The dataset contains images of more than 250000 galaxies.
-Data extraction was performed following the procedure described in \cite{akhaury_deep_2022}.
-This resulted in an initial dataset of 20 085 samples.
-From this dataset, we used 10000 cutouts for training, of which 70\% were employed for training and 30\% for validation in each epoch.
-The calibration dataset used for the computation of the CHEM consists of the remaining samples from the initial dataset, which were evenly divided into $\mathcal{D}_1$ for initializing $\hat r(\cdot)$ (e.g., see \cite[Section 3]{romano2019conformalized}) and $\mathcal{D}_2$ for calculating $\hat R(\cdot)$.
-We set $\alpha=0.01$ and $\theta=1$.
-We evaluate our methods on a test set comprising 2 232 galaxies.
+\paragraph{Dataset} The Cosmic Assembly Near-IR Deep Extragalactic Legacy Survey (CANDELS) \cite{grogin_candels_2011,koekemoer_candels_2011} dataset contains observations of more than 250,000 galaxies.
+Data extraction follows the procedure described in \cite{akhaury_deep_2022}, resulting in an initial dataset of 20,085 galaxy cutouts.
+From this dataset, we use 10,000 cutouts for model training, of which 70\% are used for training and 30\% for validation at each epoch.

+For the computation of CHEM, the remaining samples are used to construct the calibration dataset.
+These samples are evenly divided into two subsets: $\mathcal{D}_1$, used to initialize $\hat r(\cdot)$ (see \cite[Section 3]{romano2019conformalized}), and $\mathcal{D}_2$, used to compute $\hat R(\cdot)$.
+Performance is evaluated on a test set containing 2,232 galaxy images.

+\paragraph{Image deconvolution} The task of reconstructing high-quality ground-based all-sky images, naturally leads to an image deconvolution problem, i.e. the task of recovering a ground truth image \( x \) from an observed image \( y \), modeled as

+where \(h\) denotes the point spread functions (PSF), \(\eta\) represents additive Gaussian noise, and \(*\) denotes the two-dimensional convolution operator.
+Figure~\ref{fig:DataPipeline2} illustrates the image deconvolution problem on the CANDELS dataset. \\

+\paragraph{Models} For the astronomical experiments we consider variants of \emph{Tikhonet}, a two-step deconvolution method ~\cite{sureau_deep_2020}.
+The first step applies Tikhonov deconvolution, followed by a neural network–based denoising step.
+Recent works apply a variety of architectures for the denoising step, such as the U-Net–based approach~\cite{sureau_deep_2020}, the Learnlet-based method~\cite{akhaury_deep_2022}, and the Swin Transformer U-Net~\cite{akhaury_ground-based_2024}.

+Tikhonov deconvolution uses a quadratic-regularized inverse filter.
+Let \( H \) denote the circulant matrix associated with the convolution operator \( h \).
+Then, the deconvolution problem $y = h *x + \eta$ is solved via

+where \( \Gamma \) is a linear Tikhonov filter, typically chosen as a Laplacian high-pass filter to penalize high-frequency components, and \( \lambda \in \mathbb{R}_+ \) is a regularization parameter selected by minimizing Stein's Unbiased Risk Estimate (SURE).
+We refer to ~\cite{akhaury_deep_2022} for further details.